eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 - dynamic dispatch is more complicated in rust due to lifetimes
 - this makes mocking harder, because instead of being able to pass a new instance of a class, you have to move the mocking to the type-level

+# Footnotes

+[^reg]: If modules were separate compilation units this wouldn't work.
+If module A depends on B, to compile A you need to first compile B to know what declarations it exports and what their types are.
+But if B also depends on A, you have an infinite regression.

+[^mach]: One way to fix this is to make extremely fine-grained crates, and rely on `cargo-machete` to identify unused code at the dependency level.
+But this would take up way too much time.

 [Cargo]: https://doc.rust-lang.org/cargo/
 [LLVM]: https://llvm.org/